-At a minimum the Board expects that characterization of groundwater will require monitoring over at least two consecutive years.
-Irrespective of the period of monitoring prior to assessment of the project under YESAA, the Board also expects that groundwater data collection (both for flow and quality) will be continued during and subsequent to the YESAA project assessment and that data collected after the submission of the Project Proposal will be incorporated into the water use licence application.
+At a minimum the Board expects that characterization of baseline groundwater conditions will require monitoring over at least two consecutive years.
+Regardless of the period of monitoring prior to assessment of the project under YESAA, the Board also expects that groundwater data collection (both for flow and quality) will be continued during and subsequent to the YESAA project assessment and that data collected after the submission of the Project Proposal will be incorporated into the water use licence application.